The Insurer's Non Fault Accident Courtesy Car Explained

 Continue scrolling or click the sections above to navigate to the correct section for your situation.

-Non fault accident courtesy car for unroadworthy vehicles.
+Non fault accident courtesy car for unroadworthy vehicles

-The need for a courtesy car when your vehicle is unroadworthy.
+The need for a courtesy car when your vehicle is unroadworthy

-A driver with an unroadworthy vehicle needs a non fault accident courtesy car as soon as possible after the non-fault accident.
+A driver with an unroadworthy vehicle needs a non-fault accident courtesy car as soon as possible after the non-fault accident.
 They also need a courtesy for the entire time they are left without their own vehicle.
 Depending on the circumstances, this amount of time can differ, sometimes extending to longer period of time.

-To be without a replacement vehicle during that time can cause a significant impact on someones life.
+To be without a replacement vehicle during that time can cause a significant impact on someone’s life.
+The problem is… a non-fault accident courtesy car from your insurance company is not guaranteed.

-Understanding insurance courtesy car coverage for unroadworthy vehicles.
+Understanding insurance courtesy car coverage for unroadworthy vehicles

 Insurer policies are complex and they all differ from insurer-to-insurer.